 Academic Warning Students are placed on academic warning when their semester or cumulative grade point average drops below the required level for freshmen (1.5) or sophomore, junior, and senior (2.0).
-A student must satisfactorily complete a semester of acceptable work with a grad of "C" or better in all courses while on academic warning.
+A student must satisfactorily complete a semester of acceptable work with a 2.0 GPA or higher in all courses while on academic warning.